 Srbuk’s loose braids

 We always expect good hair from Armenia and Srbuk didn’t let us down.
-She came to the Tel Aviv stage with loose cornrow braids that ended as both braided and loose hair.
+She came to the Tel Aviv stage with roughly braided hair that ended as both plaited and loose hair.
 It brought an edgy feeling and added more power to the “Walking Out” performance.

 Klemens from Hatari’s power mullet